‘The Mandalorian’ Is Vindication Of Things That Should’ve Been Cool About Star Wars

 The Mandalorian is a strange television show.
 It’s strange because there really hasn’t been a whole heck of a lot of plot, yet it’s immensely appealing.
 Yes, a big reason for this is The Child (aka “Baby Yoda”), but that’s only going to take a series so far.
 And longtime Star Wars fans have kind of been at odds with “cute things” since the introduction of the Ewoks in Return of the Jedi.
 But the thing is, longtime Star Wars fans love this show.
 So, what’s the explanation for that?

-George Lucas had a certain knack for introducing extreamly aesthetically pleasing characters and machinery into his six Star Wars movies.
+George Lucas had a certain knack for introducing extremely aesthetically pleasing characters and machinery into his six Star Wars movies.
 The easiest example is Boba Fett.
-Fett was introduced, a full year and a half before The Empire Strikes Back, during the Star Wars Holiday Special as a kind of shady guy with a really cool outfit who also road giant sea monsters.
+Fett was introduced, a full year and a half before The Empire Strikes Back, during the Star Wars Holiday Special as a kind of shady guy with a really cool outfit who also rode giant sea monsters.
 When we first met him, he seemed like he might be a possible friend of the Rebellion, before it’s discovered that Fett had been working for Darth Vader all along.
 Then when Fett’s action figure was released in 1979, it came with a backstory that Fett was a longtime enemy of Han Solo.
 This was all very exciting!
 Then The Empire Strikes Back came out and, well, yes, the movie is incredible, but poor Boba Fett doesn’t do too much.
-Then in Return of the Jedi we finally get to see him use his rocket pack, only to later get knocked into the Sarlacc, which causes the Sarlacc to burp.
+Then in Return of the Jedi, we finally get to see him use his rocket pack, only to later get knocked into the Sarlacc, which causes the Sarlacc to burp.
 The new cool villain ends with a burp from a hole in the ground.

 The Mandalorian himself isn’t Boba Fett, but he looks shockingly similar to how Fett looked back during the Holiday Special.
 And now, finally, we get to see (basically) Boba Fett going on the weekly adventures we had always imagined.
 We were told Fett had a flamethower on his arm.
 He’s even using it in the picture on the cover of his action figure!
 But he never uses it in the movie.
 The Mandalorian uses that thing at the drop of a hat.